 8) How about campgrounds?

 There are many private RV parks and campgrounds along the Alaska Highway, as well as government campsites.
-British Columbia has 5 provincial park campgrounds on the Alaska Highway; Yukon Territory maintains 8 government campgrounds; and in Alaska there are 10 state and federal recreation sites for camping along the Alaska Highway.
+British Columbia has 5 provincial park campgrounds on the Alaska Highway; Yukon maintains 8 government campgrounds; and in Alaska there are 10 state and federal recreation sites for camping along the Alaska Highway.

 9. When is the best time to go? and 10.
 What are winter driving conditions?